 Press and hold the Side button until the power off slider appears.
 Drag the slider to turn off your device.
 Connect your device to your computer while holding the Volume down button.
 Keep holding the Volume down button until you see the recovery-mode screen.

-iPhone 6s or earlier, or iPad with Home button:
+Boot iPhone 6s or earlier, or iPad with Home button into Recovery Mode:

 Press and hold the Side (or Top) button until the power off slider appears.
 Drag the slider to turn off your device.
 Connect your device to your computer while holding the Home button.
 Keep holding the Home button until you see the recovery-mode screen.

-iTunes will erase your iPhone and download software for your device.
-If it takes more than 15 minutes, your device will exit recovery mode and you’ll need to repeat steps 2-4.
+5. iTunes will erase your iPhone and download software for your device.
 Wait for the process to finish.
 Then, you can set up and use your device.